Traffic safety programs

 Whether you're walking, biking or driving, The City is committed to keeping Calgarians safe and on the move, both in your community and on Calgary's road network.

 By working together, we can improve traffic safety.
 As responsible drivers, cyclists and pedestrians we can all help drive change.

 The Calgary safer mobility plan is a five-year plan aimed at improving the safety of our transportation network.
 A key target identified in the plan is to achieve a 25 per cent reduction in the number of major injury and fatality collisions.

-View the Safer Mobility Plan Annual Report 2020 for the most up-to-date information.
-To see the entire presentation and council documents, view Item 7.3 on the December 16, 2020 Transportation and Transit Committee agenda.
+View the Safer Mobility Plan Annual Report 2021 for the most up-to-date information.
+For full briefing update, view Item 11.1 on the December 8, 2021 Community Development Committee agenda.

 The high cost of collisions

 In Calgary, the societal cost of road collisions adds up to approximately $1.2 billion a year.
 These costs include medical and first responder costs, property damage and lost productivity.